Inflation in June 2026 (CPI YoY)

 Contract Snapshot

-This market resolves to "Yes" if the Consumer Price Index (CPI) increases by more than 4.0% for the twelve months ending June 2026, using the one-decimal place value reported by the Bureau of Labor Statistics; otherwise, it resolves to "No." Trading for this market closes on July 14, 2026, with a projected payout on the same day.
-Should a federal government shutdown delay the necessary data, the market's expiration date will be extended to the sooner of the data release or six months after the shutdown concludes.
+This market resolves YES if the Consumer Price Index (CPI) for the twelve months ending June 2026 increases by more than 3.7%, based on the one-decimal place value reported by the Bureau of Labor Statistics (BLS); it resolves NO if the increase is 3.7% or less.
+The market closes on July 14, 2026, with projected payouts on the same day.
+If a federal government shutdown delays the BLS data, the market's expiration date will be extended until the data is released or six months after the shutdown ends, whichever is sooner.

 Available Contracts